24/7 Support Line - Call Now

 Overview

 Morton Plant is a mental health treatment center for people seeking treatment near Pinellas County.
-As part of their treatment modalities for recovery, Morton Plant provides group counseling during treatment.
+As part of their treatment modalities for recovery, Morton Plant provides group counseling, cognitive behavioral therapy, and dialectical behavior therapy during treatment.
 Morton Plant is located in Clearwater, Florida, accepting cash or self-payment for treatment.

 Morton Plant at a Glance